paulgramlich/aiforgood_patientclustering/README.md

 ### Dataset

 #### `/Data/Preprocession/Data_Analysis.R`
 In this file, the existing preprocessing of the casey_master.csv takes place.
-We additionally, analysed our LBP dataset using common summary statistics and plots, e.g. histograms, box plots, and missing value heat maps.
+We additionally, analysed our LBP dataset using common summary statistics and plots, e.g. histograms, box plots, and missing value heatmap.

 #### `/Data/Preprocession/Data_preprocessing.py`
 We used a Low Back Pain (LBP) patient dataset, that was preprocessed to convert categorical variables into numerical values.